knupel/ROMANESCO-Processing/Revision_31.md

 >add slider background shader
 >add new dropdown item menu to select costume
 >add multi slider to set the transient detection
+>Add method do select folder and input media from the controller
+>remove method by dropping media in external folder

 MINOR